Nearly 200 Believed Missing After Taiwan's Earthquake

 “We’re putting a priority on Hualien people being able to return home to check on their loved ones,” Hsu said.

-Schools and offices in Hualien County were to be closed Wednesday, the official Central News Agency said, citing the county government.
+Schools and offices in Hualien County were to be closed Wednesday.

-The U.S. Geological Survey said the magnitude-6.4 quake struck just before midnight Tuesday about 21 kilometers (13 miles) northeast of Hualien at a relatively shallow depth of about 10.6 kilometers (6.6 miles).
+The U.S. Geological Survey said the quake struck just before midnight Tuesday about 21 kilometers (13 miles) northeast of Hualien at a relatively shallow depth of about 10.6 kilometers (6.6 miles).

 Taiwan has frequent earthquakes due to its position along the “Ring of Fire,” the seismic faults encircling the Pacific Ocean where most of the world’s earthquakes occur.

-Exactly two years earlier, a magnitude-6.4 quake collapsed an apartment complex in southern Taiwan, causing the deaths of 115 people.
+Exactly two years earlier, a magnitude 6.4 quake collapsed an apartment complex in southern Taiwan, killing 115 people.
 Five people involved in the construction of the complex were later found guilty of negligence and given prison sentences.

-A magnitude-7.6 quake in central Taiwan killed more than 2,300 people in 1999.
+A magnitude 7.6 quake in central Taiwan killed more than 2,300 people in 1999.